Maximus (comics): Fictional character biography

-His next plot carried out from his prison cell involves the Inhuman Woz, and almost results in Attilan being conquered by Earth forces.
-It is foiled by Black Bolt and Medusa, who arrange for Attilan to be teleported away before its destruction.

-During the 2007 miniseries Silent War, Maximus again plots his revenge, taunting Black Bolt from his prison and trying to sway a distressed Medusa on his side.
+During the 2007 miniseries Silent War, Maximus again plots revenge, taunting Black Bolt from his prison and trying to sway a distressed Medusa on his side.
 He manages to convince Medusa to try to have Luna help "cure" him, only for Luna to realize too late that the "cure" instead allows Maximus to gain control over all the other Inhumans.
-After the enhanced Marines managed to destroy Attilan, Maximus usurps the throne of the Inhumans from Black Bolt, taking Medusa as his queen, and announcing a new plan to conquer Earth.
+After the enhanced Marines managed to destroy Attilan, Maximus usurps the throne of the Inhumans from Black Bolt, takes Medusa as his queen, and announces a new plan to conquer Earth.

-During the 2008 "Secret Invasion" storyline, Maximus was initially indifferent to the threat of the Skrulls.
-When it was discovered that Ahura was a Skrull in disguise, however, Maximus defeated it.

 In the 2009 "War of Kings" storyline, Black Bolt retakes the throne of the Inhumans.
-Maximus is still free and serves as Black Bolt's science advisor, devising war machines for the Kree to use against their adversaries, the Shi'ar.
-After Black Bolt's vanishing, during a time when the ruling of the various empires is up for dispute, Maximus is seen under the close supervision of Gorgon.
-His desires for something, anything to rule, are swiftly dismissed.
+Maximus is still free and serves as Black Bolt's science advisor, devising war machines for the Kree to use against the Shi'ar.

-In the "Death of the Inhumans" event, Maximus is brainwashed into serving the Kree as the alleged Super-Inhuman Vox before being killed when his Vox costume malfunctions and teleports him away.
+In the "Death of the Inhumans" storyline, Maximus is brainwashed into serving the Kree as the alleged Super-Inhuman Vox.
+He is later killed when his Vox costume malfunctions and teleports him away.

 In Imperial (2025), Maximus is revealed to be alive and working with the Grandmaster.
-When Grandmaster meets with Maximus on the planet Kal Lak'Thunn, they discuss a recent incident where Skrulls allied with Grandmaster poisoned several galactic royals.
+When Grandmaster meets with Maximus on the planet Kal Lak'Thunn, they discuss a recent incident where Skrull forces allied with Grandmaster poisoned several galactic royals.
 Maximus informs him of another key player as Black Bolt arrives with Lockjaw.
-After Black Bolt defeats Grandmaster, he leaves with Maximus and Lockjaw to restore the Inhuman Empire.
+After Black Bolt defeats Grandmaster, he leaves with Maximus and Lockjaw to restore the Inhuman empire.

 Powers and abilities

 As an Inhuman, Maximus possesses superhuman physical abilities and an extended lifespan, as well as psychic abilities that enable him to manipulate and control the minds of others.
-He is additionally highly intelligent and is a skilled inventor, with advanced knowledge of physics, mechanics, and biology.
+He is highly intelligent and is a skilled inventor, with advanced knowledge of physics, mechanics, and biology.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Maximus from Earth-295 appears in Age of Apocalypse.
+An alternate universe version of Maximus from Earth-295 appears in Age of Apocalypse.
 This version is a servant of Apocalypse and serves as his Horseman of Death before being killed by Sunfire.

 Marvel Knights 2099

-An alternate universe variant of Maximus from Earth-2992 appears in the one-shot Inhumans 2099.
+An alternate universe version of Maximus from Earth-2992 appears in the one-shot Inhumans 2099.
 After he kills the Inhuman royal family, Black Bolt is forced to kill him.

 Ultimate Marvel

-An alternate universe variant of Maximus from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Maximus from Earth-1610 appears in the Ultimate Marvel imprint.
 This version is the fiancé of Crystal, though she refuses to marry him due to his insanity.